syncfusion-content/flutter-docs/Flutter/pdf-viewer/magnification.md

 # Magnification in Flutter PDF Viewer (SfPdfViewer)

 The content of a document can be zoomed in and out either by pinch to zoom or changing the zoom level factor programmatically.
+At a higher zoom level, `SfPdfViewer` renders only the part of the PDF document that is visible on the screen, ignoring the parts that are outside the viewport.

 ## Change the zoom level factor programmatically